TG9541/stm8ef/README.md

 STM8 eForth is an interactive Forth system for [STM8 8-bit MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm8-8-bit-mcus.html) including the low-power families.
 The Forth console, an interpreter and native-code compiler, turns a $0.20 device into a "computer" that provides features like simple multi-tasking.
 The Forth system allows interactive exploration of peripherals, parameter tuning or adding code while an application runs.
 [Code examples](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Example-Code) can be used as a starting point (e.g. for using STM8 peripherals like I2C, ADC, PWM, RTC, etc).

 The original STM8 eForth was written by [Dr. C.H.
 Ting's eForth](http://www.forth.org/svfig/kk/07-2010.html) for the STM8S Discovery.
 With the kind permission of Dr. Ting the code presented here is under [MIT license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
-Bugs were fixed, the code size reduced, standards compatibility improved and many features added (e.g. compilation to Flash memory, autostart code, interrupt handling - see [overview](https://github.com/TG9541/stm8ef#stm8-eforth-feature-overview)).
+Bugs were fixed, the code size reduced, standards compatibility improved and many features added (e.g. compilation to Flash memory, autostart code, interrupt handling - see [overview](https://github.com/TG9541/stm8ef/tree/master/docs) and [words list](https://github.com/TG9541/stm8ef/blob/master/docs/words.md) in the docs folder.

-A [binary release](https://github.com/TG9541/stm8ef/releases) provides a ready-to-run Forth for a range of devices and target boards with STM8 register definitions and a library.
+The [binary release](https://github.com/TG9541/stm8ef/releases) provides a ready-to-run Forth for a range of devices and target boards (including STM8 register definitions and library).
 Build- and test-automation uses the uCsim STM8 simulator in a [GitHub Action](https://github.com/TG9541/stm8ef/actions).
 In the order of "stability" releases are organized as "release", "pre-release" and (unstable) "[volatile](https://github.com/TG9541/stm8ef/releases/tag/volatile)".

 For downstream projects the binary release contains all necessary sources, tools and libraries to build a custom STM8 eForth core (e.g., using the [modular build support](https://github.com/TG9541/stm8ef-modular-build).
-Typical use cases are adding new targets with specific hardware support, a special memory layout or a tailored vocabulary.
+Typical modular build use cases are, e.g., adding a new target with specific hardware support, custom memory layout, a tailored vocabulary or making a mixed C/Forth project.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)